-In 2013, Allegiant, a long-expected finale of the bestselling YA dystopia Divergent, in a first month of pre-orders outsold on Amazon the third part of the Hunger Games by a factor of five to one.
+In 2013, Allegiant, a long-expected finale of the bestselling YA dystopia Divergent, in the first month of pre-orders outsold on Amazon the third part of the Hunger Games by a factor of five to one.

 In 2008 YA readers were asking a popular question: “Which books are similar to The Hunger Games?”